misho-kr/docker-appliances/nginx-nodejs/README.md

 or use the [_ssh-copy-id_](http://www.manpager.com/linux/man1/ssh-copy-id.1.html) command to override the key of existing Docker container.

+### Logfile rotation

+Most of the components in the Docker container are set up to log to stdout and/or stderr which are handled by supervisord.
+However nginx does not allow to direct the access log to stdout, the only options are plain file or syslog.

+Logrotate runs at regular inervals to check the nginx access logfile and rotate it when necessary.

 ## TODO items

 * Setup nginx to accept HTTPS connections
-* Add logrotate to keep the logfiles in check
+* ~Add logrotate to keep the logfiles in check~
 * Have the html page display something ... better
 * Finish this README